yharode/Hacktoberfest-2025/CONTRIBUTING.md

 - A GitHub account
 - Git installed on your local machine
+- Python 3.7 or higher installed
-- Basic knowledge of the programming language you're contributing in
+- Basic knowledge of Python programming

 ## How Can I Contribute?